thewolfcommander/CodgeBush/python/django/django-rest-framework-registration-login-jwt/README.md

     def post(self, request, format=None):
         """
-        method for enabling user to register on Notex APP
+        method for enabling user to register on  APP
         """
         serializer = acc_serializers.UserRegistrationSerializer(data=request.data)
         if serializer.is_valid():